digitsensitive/phaser3-typescript/cheatsheets/gameobjects/container.md

 It will go through all the children and calculate a min-max rectangle.

 > Using a Graphic object you can stroke for example the rectangle shape

+> You can use the rectangle to make it interactive for input:
+> CONTAINER.setInteractive(CONTAINER.getBounds(), Phaser.Geom.Rectangle.Contains);

 #### pointToContainer()
 Takes a Point-like object (Vector2, Geom.Point or object), transforms it